 An Experienced, Interdisciplinary Team of Pediatric Cardiac Specialists

-Children receiving cardiac treatment at Riley Hosptial for Children at IU Health do so in the only hospital in the state dedicated exclusively to the acute care of pediatric patients.
+Children receiving cardiac treatment at Riley Hospital for Children at Indiana University Health do so in the only hospital in the state dedicated exclusively to the acute care of pediatric patients.
 Pediatric experts in every medical and surgical specialty and subspecialty are available 24 hours a day to address any additional health problems a child may face.

 Diagnostic Technologies and Expertise

-Complementing their expertise in the hands-on physical exam, pediatric cardiologists at Riley at IU Health employ a variety of tests to evaluate cardiovascular defects — Echocardiography, EKG, X-ray, ambulatory EKG, exercise testing, electrophysiologic testing, magnetic resonance imaging (MRI) and diagnostic heart catheterization, among others.
+Complementing their expertise in the hands-on physical exam, pediatric cardiologists at Riley Hospital for Children at IU Health use a range of tests to evaluate defects of the heart and blood vessels.
+These tests include echocardiography, EKG, X-ray, ambulatory EKG, exercise tests, electrophysiologic tests (testing the electrical system of the heart), MRI and diagnostic heart catheterization, among others.

-The cardiac MRI program at Riley Hospital for Children at IU Health is unique in the state of Indiana, providing thorough and in-depth details on cardiac structure and function in children and young adults with all varieties of heart disease.
-At Riley at IU Health, we perform nearly 200 highly specialized cardiac MRI exams annually.
-Radiation from MRI is not used, and the imaging is not invasive, often providing an alternative to cardiac catheterization.
+The cardiac MRI program at Riley at IU Health is unique in the state of Indiana.
+This program provides thorough and in-depth details on cardiac structure and function in children and young adults with all types of heart disease.
+We perform nearly 200 highly specialized cardiac MRI exams annually.
+An MRI does not use ionizing radiation (as X-rays do) and is not an invasive procedure.
+MRIs often provide an alternative to heart catheterization.
 This makes cardiac MRI a very easy procedure for many children to undergo.
 Cardiac MRI can also answer questions that echocardiography may not be able to answer.
-Cardiac MRI is often very important in making decisions and planning for heart surgery.
+Cardiac MRI is also often used in making decisions about and planning for heart surgery.
 Riley at IU Health has the only pediatric cardiologist and pediatric radiologist in the state qualified to perform and interpret cardiac MRI studies.

-A team model of care shapes the treatment in the catheterization laboratory and recovery within the Riley at IU Health Heart Center.
-Pediatric interventional cardiologists, anesthesiologists, nurse practitioners and other intensivists are involved at every step.
+A team model of care shapes the treatment in the catheterization laboratory and recovery within the Riley Heart Center.
+Pediatric interventional cardiologists, anesthesiologists, nurse practitioners and other intensivists (healthcare personnel who specialize in intensive or critical care) are involved at every step.
 A partial list of procedures includes the following:

-Combined interventional and surgical techniques (hybrid procedures) have been performed at Riley at IU Health since 2004.
-All told, more than 500 pediatric cardiac catheterizations (diagnostic, interventional, biopsy and electrophysiologic) take place each year at Riley at IU Health — more than at any other facility in Indiana and the most in the region.
+Combined interventional and surgical techniques (hybrid procedures) have been performed at Riley Hospital for Children at IU Health since 2004.
+All told, more than 500 pediatric heart catheterizations (diagnostic, interventional, biopsy and electrophysiologic) take place each year at Riley at IU Health—more than at any other facility in Indiana and the most in the region.

-A busy and active service follows about 200 patients with various pacemakers and defibrillator devices.
-With the guidance of pediatric cardiologists specially trained in pediatric electrophysiology, clinicians ensure that patients receive the best and most current care for heart rhythm problems.
+About 200 patients with various pacemakers and defibrillator devices receive treatment and follow up at Riley Heart Center.
+Guided by pediatric cardiologists specially trained in pediatric electrophysiology, clinicians ensure that patients receive the best and most current care for heart rhythm problems.

-More than 350 cardiac exercise stress tests take place at the Riley at IU Health Heart Center each year in a laboratory dedicated to sophisticated evaluation of children and their responses to maximal exercise.
-Reasons for exercise stress tests vary from cardiac clearance for school sports to evaluations after fainting episodes, exercise-induced chest pain, abnormal heart rhythms, cardiac surgery or heart transplantation.
-State-of-the-art equipment used for exercise testing includes treadmills and bicycles with computer-controlled workload adjustments, measurement of peak oxygen consumption, blood oxygen saturation, continuous heart rate and rhythm, blood pressure, and other respiratory and metabolic parameters.
-Riley Hospital for Children Cardiology at IU Health utilizes an exercise physiologist to coordinate exercise stress tests, provide individualized exercise programs for patients and assist in exercise-related research endeavors.
+More than 350 cardiac exercise stress tests take place at the Riley Heart Center each year in a lab dedicated to the sophisticated evaluation of children and their responses to maximal exercise.
+Reasons for exercise stress tests vary from cardiac clearance for school sports to evaluations after fainting episodes, exercise-induced chest pain, abnormal heart rhythms, heart surgery or heart transplant.

 Adult Congenital Heart Disease Program